Update (correction): June 27th, 2020, 07:16 p.m. CEDT

 In Berlin’s Neukölln borough, police conducted raids in Shisha bars and apartments last night.
 Prosecutors were on site as well.
 This latest activity was part of the efforts to fight organized crime in Berlin.

 A big part of organized crime in Neukölln and other Berlin boroughs is being attributed to Arab family clans.
 In the past months, the authorities have vowed to fight these clans more.
 On a regular basis, they raid businesses owned by those families, and apartments.

 Prosecutors on Site

 In this case, 150 police officers were involved in the raids in Neukölln on Thursday.
 Late last night, Kreuzberg, a neighboring Berlin district, was supposed to be included as well.
 Prosecutors on site were collecting evidence.
 The same applied to tax investigators and the regulatory agency.

 The police operation was being conducted in several phases.
-First, officers concentrated on Hermannplatz, a square between Neukölln and Kreuzberg which is a known hot sport for drug dealing and other kinds of crime.
+First, officers concentrated on Hermannplatz, a square between Neukölln and Kreuzberg which is a known hot spot for drug dealing and other kinds of crime.

 In the evening, police started stopping cars on Sonnenallee and Hermannstraße.
 Here they mainly targeted drivers of expensive vehicles who keep on showing them off by racing up and down the street.
 Some of those checked might be part of the criminal clans Berlin is fighting increasingly.
-The operation lead to traffic jams.
+The operation led to traffic jams.